 Dr. Amorim spends his summers teaching and performing in various programs in the US and abroad and this coming summer he will appear as artist-faculty at San Antonio Chamber Orchestra Music Institute and the Aruba Symphony Orchestra and Festival.

-George performs on an unlabeled mid-1700’s bass, a 1860 French bass and an Aaron Reiley’s copy of a 1756 M.I.
-Stadlmann Viennese violone and several modern and historical bows, including a modern German bow by Marco Pasquino, a baroque bow by Antonio Airenti and a couple of transitional bows made by Ed Shillitoe.
+George performs on an unlabeled mid-1700’s bass and a 1860 French bass and several modern and historical bows, including a modern German bow by Marco Pasquino, a baroque bow by Antonio Airenti and a couple of transitional bows made by Ed Shillitoe.